Growth-Kinetics/diffmem_sample_memory/memories/people/dr_lanyon.md

 *   **Mid-January (after the 15th):** Visited by Utterson.
 Lanyon's appearance is drastically altered.
 He has his "death-warrant written legibly upon his face," suffering from a "deep-seated terror of the mind."
 *   **The Shock:** Lanyon states, "I have had a shock... and I shall never recover."
 This event is the direct cause of his fatal decline and the final severing of his relationship with Jekyll.
 *   **Death:** Dies less than a fortnight after his conversation with Utterson.
-*   **Posthumous Letter:** Leaves a letter for Utterson containing a second sealed enclosure, marked "not to be opened till the death or disappearance of Dr. Henry Jekyll," ensuring his testimony will eventually be revealed.
+*   **Posthumous Letter:** Leaves a letter for Utterson, to be opened upon the death or disappearance of Dr. Jekyll.
+This narrative is revealed to be the first key to the mystery, as Jekyll's final note to Utterson explicitly instructs him to "first read the narrative which Lanyon... was to place in your hands" before reading Jekyll's own confession.
 /END ⏳ **Timeline & Key Events**

 /START